backend-development/backend-development-textbook/source/rails_authentication.md

 (opening a new window of our app, clicking a button, selecting something from a menu).

-In a **web app** this is true for the front end of the app, but only in a very limited sense: If you set a variable in javascript it will only be available for this one user in this one webbrowser.
+In a **web app** this is true for the frontend of the app, but only in a very limited sense: If you set a variable in javascript it will only be available for this one user in this one webbrowser.
 But if the user leaves your app by typing in a new URL,